-After discovering that most modern Hindus celebrate few holy days or significant festivals dedicated to Śrī Indra, I compiled a list of my own.
-This calendar helps me keep track of his special days so that I don’t miss anything.
-I offer it here, for anyone else who wonders when and how Lord Indra is to be worshipped.
+After discovering that most modern Hindus celebrate few holy days or significant festivals dedicated to Śrī Indra, I compiled a list of my own; it’s posted here for anyone else who wonders when and how Lord Indra is to be worshipped.
 To my best knowledge, I have included every modern Indian religious occasion that relates to Him.

-Because I am located in central Canada, CDT time zone (11.5 hours earlier than Indian Standard Time), the exact auspicious timing here is different than in India, and occasionally this throws off the celebration by one day.
-If you live anywhere other than Winnipeg, please consult your local calendar for your region’s times.
-I use the Vedic calendar (pañcāṅgam) available from the Himalayan Academy and have found it excellent; the website has calendars for many other cities worldwide.
+Because I live in the USA, time zone CDT (11.5 hours earlier than Indian Standard Time), the timings I list are different than those in India, with the celebrations often differing by as much as one full day.
+If you reside anywhere outside of New Orleans, please consult your local calendar for your region’s times.
+I use the Vedic calendar (pañcāṅgam) available from the Himalayan Academy and have found it excellent; the website offers calendars for many other cities worldwide.

 This list is organised by the Western year and includes the following information:

-The holy day’s name and its date(s) in Canada (The Vedic calendar tithi/Other names for the occasion)
+The holy day’s name and its date(s) in the USA (The Vedic calendar tithi/Other names for the occasion)

 Significance: Stories and legends related to the festival.